How to Add an RGB Matrix Display to Your Board in Upverter

 Gumstix recently released three new RGB LED display modules:

 These three RGB display modules are based on digitally addressable Worldsemi WS2812B LEDs, more commonly known as Adafruit Neopixels.
 These RGB modules can be programmed with an Arduino-compatible board or COM using the Adafruit Neopixel library.
-Let’s take a look at each of these modules and how you can quickly add them to a new carrier board using Geppetto.
+Let’s take a look at each of these modules and how you can quickly add them to a new carrier board using Upverter (previously known as Geppetto).

 Designing Around the Micro RGB Matrix Tile